josiah-zzz/Smart-Health-Urban-Infrastructure-Monitoring-SUIM-System/README.md

+## License

+MIT License - See [LICENSE](LICENSE) for details.

+---

-\## Acknowledgments
+## Acknowledgments

-\- University of Cambridge's Davidson Inventors Challenge (2025-2026)
+- University of Cambridge's Davidson Inventors Challenge (2025-2026)

-\- City of London Academy Southwark
+- City of London Academy Southwark